gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 If `namespaces` field includes '*' Teleport will create ClusterRole/ClusterRoleBinding pair on the Kubernetes cluster, otherwise Role/Binding pair will be created in the each listed namespace.

-Subject for the bindings will be a group named `teleport:*RoleName*`, e.g. for a Teleport role `kube-role` the resulting group name will be `teleport:kube-role`.
+Subject for the bindings by default will be a group named `teleport:*ClusterName:*RoleName*`, e.g. for a Teleport role `kube-role` on Teleport cluster `telecluster1` the resulting group name will be `teleport:telecluster1:kube-role`.
+The referenced role name will be the same.
+Cluster name is used in this scheme to avoid collisions in cases when one Kubernetes cluster is enrolled in more than one Teleport cluster.
+Kubernetes has a limit of 63 characters for the role names, in the edge case when the combined name exceeds that limit we will use hashing to keep it under 63 characters - `teleport:hash(*ClusterName*,*RoleName*)`.
 This will allow Kube service to setup correct impersonation group headers based on the roles available to the user.

 If `kubernetes_permissions` field is set in the `allow` part of the Teleport role, fields `kubernetes_resources`, `kubernetes_users` and `kubernetes_groups` should not be set, we will return an error if user will try to create a role mixing those fields.
 In the future we might relax this rule.